Published: The West Australian Countryman 16 October 2014

 Invertebrate pests like aphids can be hard to control and require a high level of visual and biological monitoring.

-Svetlana Micic, an Entomologist with the Department of Agriculture and Food WA said “Surveys have found that the transverse ladybird is the most common species found in canola crops.”
+Department of Agriculture and Food entomologist Svetlana Micic said surveys have found that the transverse ladybird is the most common species found in canola crops.

 In recent years, and with corresponding weather conditions, canola farmers in Western Australia have seen an astronomical rise in the presence of aphids at the time of flowing and podding, impacting bud formation and delaying the onset of flowering, wilting stems, reducing pod sets, and setting off flower abortion.